How often do you use your debit card? If you’re like most people, the answer is every day.

 Build Wealth by Spending

 In order to build wealth, you should have money going into your savings account regularly, and coming out rarely.
 Unfortunately, most of us lack the discipline to move money into our savings accounts on a regular basis.
 Instead, we often opt to spend it.
 With an automatic savings program, however, you can boost your savings without even realizing it.

 A round-up program, however, doesn’t take the place of regular and intentional saving.
 Whereas $600 or so every year is a good start, this may not be enough for you, especially if you’re trying to build an emergency fund that will support you during prolonged and rough times.

 For this reason, you should also continue to regularly contribute to your savings.
 And, to make this easier, you can look for programs that help you get a jump start on building wealth faster.
-Chime, for example, has a feature that allows you to automatically transfer 10% of each paycheck into your savings account.
+Chime, for example, has a feature that allows you to automatically transfer a percentage of each paycheck into your savings account.
 If you do this – while still counting on your round-up pennies – you’ll be well on your way to meeting your savings goals.